mvt-proj/mvt-rs/README.md

 - `DELETECACHE`:  Specifies whether to delete the cache (1 for true, 0 for false).
 Indicate whether you should attempt to clear the cache globally when starting the service.
 Also, take into consideration the delete_cache_start attribute that will be evaluated in the end.

+- `SALTSTRING`: User passwords are stored encrypted using Argon2.
+Thi variable is used to enhance the security of the password hashing process.

 Ensure that the `.env` file is kept secure and not shared in public repositories.